MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 The process of onboarding devices consists of the following steps:

+1. Confirm that you have Microsoft Defender for business
-1. Join devices to Azure Active Directory (Azure AD)
+2. Join devices to Azure Active Directory (Azure AD)
-2. Enroll devices in Microsoft Endpoint Manager
+3. Enroll devices in Microsoft Endpoint Manager
-3. Confirm that you have Microsoft Defender for business
 4. Onboard devices to Microsoft Defender for business
 5. Run a detection test

+## Confirm that you have Microsoft Defender for business

+> [!IMPORTANT]
+> You must be a Billing Admin or Global Admin to perform this task.

+1. Go to the Microsoft 365 admin center ([https://admin.microsoft.com](https://admin.microsoft.com)), and sign in.

+2. Go to Billing > Licenses.
+Confirm that you have Microsoft Defender for business.

+   > [!TIP]
+   > You might see **Microsoft Defender for Endpoint - SMB** listed.
+This subscription is Microsoft Defender for business.

 ## Join a device to Azure AD